 The study is based on our analysis of 25 leading social entrepreneurs who are Ashoka Fellows that work to strengthen democracy.
 They reveal how democratic ideals must be dispersed throughout all levels of their work to promote a society based on democratic values.

 The study outlines seven strategies decision-makers in the civil and business sectors as well as private citizens can do to strengthen democracy.
-In the study, you will learn how you can:

 Each strategy has calls to action for civic and business leaders as well as citizens.